dionresearch/stemgraphic/README.rst

 Overview
 ========

 John Tukey’s stem-and-leaf plot first appeared in 1970.
-Although very useful back then, it cannot handle more than 300 data points and is completely text-based.
-Stemgraphic is a very easy to use python package providing a solution to these limitations (no size limit, graphical tool).
+Although quite useful back then, it cannot handle more than 300 data points and is completely text-based.
+Stemgraphic is an easy to use python package providing a solution to these limitations (no size limit, graphical tool).
 It also supports **categorical** and **text** as input.